milafternoon/molywood/README.md

 ### Notes on extra graphics features

 + External figures (e.g. ending credits) can be featured in the movies.
-The external graphics file has to be listed in the global `figure` directive (e.g. `$ figure files=graph.png`), and its index in the list has to be specified as a parameter in `show_figure` action (e.g.
+The external graphics file has to be specified as a parameter in the `show_figure` action (e.g. `show_figure t=4s figure=picture.png`).
-`show_figure t=4s figure_index=0`).
-In this way, multiple graphics files
-can be accessed independently by any `scene` object.
 + Note that it is *the user* who is responsible for setting correct resolutions for the individual scenes.
 By default, each scene is rendered in a resolution of 1000x1000; if e.g. a source figure isn't exactly rectangular, it will be scaled to fit in the rectangle, but its aspect ratio (shape) will not be affected.
 + Multiple overlays (insets) can be added to each scene.
-The inset can either be a static image (specified with the global `figure` keyword and then through `figure_index` in `add_overlay`), or a dynamically generated matplotlib plot (by specifying the `datafile` parameter in `add_overlay`).
+The inset can either be a static image (specified with the `figure` keyword in `add_overlay`), or a dynamically generated matplotlib plot (by specifying the `datafile` parameter in `add_overlay`).
+Currently 1D line plots (generated with plt.plot) and 2D histograms (generated with plt.hexbin) are supported; the former is default if a `datafile` is supplied, and the latter can be requested with `2D=t`.
 The relative coordinates of the origin (from `0,0` to denote bottom left to `1,1` to denote upper right corner), inset size relative to the background figure, and the aspect ratio (X to Y size) can all be specified independently to position the inset/overlay as desired.
++ When generating figures with matplotlib, axis labels can be specified directly in the datafile by adding a `# x label; y label` (spaces and latex-compatible math notation are allowed).
+In addition, multiple matplotlib-compatible `keyword=value` pairs can be enumerated after the `!` character to modify plt.plot/plt.hexbin defaults, e.g.
+`! bins='log' cmap='seismic'`, or plot properties, e.g.
+`! xlim=-1,2 ylim=0,500` (no spaces around the `=` sign).

 ### Notes on individual actions